Plan your civil wedding

 Consider the legal and tax implications

-You are free to choose and change your matrimonial regime before and during your marriage.
+However, you are free to choose and/or change your matrimonial regime before or during your marriage.

-- individually: you are each considered as individual single persons and are taxed individually in tax class 1 on your own personal income.
+- individual taxation: you are each considered as individual single persons and are taxed individually in tax class 1 on your own personal income; or

-- jointly: you are considered, as a couple, to be a single taxpayer and are automatically taxed in tax class 2.
+- joint taxation: you are considered, as a couple, to be a single taxpayer and are automatically taxed in tax class 2.

 An error occurred